Denali Discovery Camp

 • Paid position

-• Assigned to one of the camper groups for the week to shadow and assist the lead instructors
+• Assigned to one of the camper groups for the week to assist the lead instructors

 • Job Description